You Really Don’t Need These 7 Home Health Products

 There are loads of cold-prevention remedies on the market today, but do they work?
 Nasal sprays, vitamin C powders….. buying them regularly costs more than you think, and in fact there’s very little clinical evidence to show that these home health products work at all.

-Instead, the best suggestion from the experts is to wash your hands, sanitize your belongings, and don’t share things with someone who is sick.
+What to do instead: Wash your hands frequently, sanitize your belongings, and don’t share things with someone who is sick.

 Reduce and Save Money